 To avoid FIP

 First of all, there is no single laboratory test available that can point decisively to FIP.
 But there are tests like ELISA or IFA to detect if your cat has been in contact with the virus and has developed antibodies to it.
 If the result of the test is negative, then you are lucky – your cat(s) never contacted with the virus.
 But, in the future, if you decide to take a new cat, before introducing it to your house cats, take it to your veterinarian and make sure that s/he is also corona negative.
-If it is corona positive, I would not recommend to take her/him.
+If it is corona positive, I would not recommend taking her/him.
 Because, in any cat infected with FECV (feline coronavirus), there is a chance that the virus may mutate into the FIP-causing form FIPV.

 In short, protecting your cat(s) from coronavirus infection dramatically decreases the likelihood of cats developing FIP.
 You should keep litter box(es) clean and locate them away from food and water.
 Clean feces from the litter daily and disinfect the box(es) regularly – maybe once a week.
 Preventing overcrowding, keeping cats current on vaccinations, and providing proper nutrition can also help decrease the occurrence of FIP in groups of cats.